Miola585/MoodJournal/README.md

 ## Hosting

-This is a static website and can be hosted on GitHub Pages, Netlify, Vercel, or any static file host.
+This is a static website and can be hosted on GitHub Pages.

-GitHub Pages is configured for this repository using a workflow that deploys the site from the `main` branch.
-Once the workflow runs, the site should be available at:
+GitHub Pages is configured for this repository using a workflow that deploys the site from the `main` branch. the site should be available at:

 - `https://miola585.github.io/MoodJournal/`

 ## Notes

 - Data is stored locally in the browser using `localStorage`.
-- For multi-user support, add a backend database and authentication.